-Some challenges noted in continued operation of the UAS-NY include maintaining DOH's focus and resources for the tool amid staffing changes, including loss of administrative champions and competing state agency priorities.
-Additionally, DOH has not been able to acquire the resources for comprehensive analysis of data collected, restricting its ability to use the data to inform policymaking.
+Some challenges noted in the initial launch and continued operation of the UAS-NY include maintaining NYSDOH's focus and resources for the tool amid staffing changes, including loss of administrative champions and competing state agency priorities.
+Additionally, NYSDOH has experienced difficulty with acquiring the resources for comprehensive analysis of data collected, restricting its ability to use the data to inform policymaking.